tg12/Unintended-garbage-collection/README.md

 # Unintended-garbage-collection
-Litter bugs

 Humans are notorious litter bugs.
 I am a fascinated by the amount of stuff that is just left lying around servers scattered all across the internet and the world.

-are your SSH keys sat on some server somewhere in the UKraine Are your backups open to the world?
-Are your server logs with sensitive information sat freely available to the world on a server in China Is your favourite TV show on a server free to download Are your company accounts sat there for the world to see. # Unintended-garbage-collection

-Humans are notorious litter bugs.
-I am a fascinated by the amount of stuff that is just left lying around servers scattered all across the internet and the world.

- - Are your SSH keys sat on some server somewhere in the Ukraine
+>  - Are your SSH keys sat on some server somewhere in the Ukraine
- - Are your backups open to the world?
+>  - Are your backups open to the world?
- - Are your server logs with sensitive  information sat freely available to the world on a server in China
+>  - Are your server logs with sensitive  information sat freely available to the world on a server in China
- -   Is your favourite TV show on a server free to download
+>  -   Is your favourite TV show on a server free to download
- - Are your company accounts sat there for the world to see....
+>  - Are your company accounts sat there for the world to see....
- - Plus many more
+>  - Plus many more

 Have you found something, contact me.